spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 ### Why Are We Funding the World When Our Own People Are Starving?

 Not a single taxpayer dollar should leave our borders until every single Canadian has a home, food, education, and proper medical and mental health care.
-Veterans, single mothers, the working class, indigenous communities—these should be our priorities.
+Veterans, single mothers, the working class—these should be our priorities.
 Instead, we send billions to corrupt foreign leaders who laugh at our generosity while we scrape by.
 It’s time to stop financing foreign corruption and start investing in our own people.
 Canada first.
 Always.

 ### Mass Formation: The COVID Compliance Experiment